 Also of note, OpenAi’s waitlist to use its API has ended.
 Meaning it’s possible to get access to this thing if you wanted to code an app.
 The only problem is you have to get approved for access and they’re really sensitive about approving apps that do text generation (they’re worried about getting blamed for very good Internet spam).

 Here is OpenAi’s pricing model (See table below).
 The higher-priced options are the more advanced models, and a token equates to about 750 words of text generation.

 I bring these prices up because it helps when understanding the cost of the following services.
 To blow through $109 of tokens for instance (with the Davinci model), you’d have to generate roughly 1,362,500 words.
 That said, with the ADA model being almost 100x cheaper, it makes you wonder if these software tools are always using the best model.

-However, the software did have a few features I quite enjoyed.
+However, the software did have quite a few features I enjoyed.
 The long form editor had a feature where it would generate title ideas for your blog post.
 I thought this was great.

 Another feature I loved was its content improver.
 You hand the AI a paragraph and it will rewrite it for you in multiple ways.
 I found it very helpful for brainstorming purposes.

-It also had the ability to generate “Title and Meta Descriptions.”
+Jasper also had the ability to generate “Title and Meta Descriptions.”
 However, when I tried it it was only generating unique meta descriptions and let my title unchanged.
 Kind-of a bummer.